 We recognise the importance of individuality and diversity and our environment is created to welcome, stimulate and motivate the curiosity of children.
 Our educators work in teams to support children’s learning and to develop collaborative partnerships with families, and we will provide many and varied experiences for children to express themselves.

-We took inspiration for our name, vision and philosophy from the Aboriginal word for butterfly, Marli Marli.
-The butterfly has long represented hope, beauty, nature, transformation, change, development, transition and freedom of choice.
+We took inspiration for our vision and philosophy from the butterfly.
+The butterfly has long represennted hope, beauty, nature, transformation, change, development, transition and freedom of choice.
 We will walk alongside children, through a process of learning that will transform their ideas, theories, knowledge and understanding.